glenjasper/download-papers/README.md

 ## Built With

-* [SciDownl](https://github.com/Tishacy/SciDownl): Download pdfs from Scihub via DOI. _(The source code was modified to customize the title of the files)_
+* [SciDownl](https://github.com/Tishacy/SciDownl): Download pdfs from Scihub via DOI. _(The source code was modified to customize the title of the files)_.

 ## How To Use